fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/New-AzureVMSqlServerAutoBackupConfig.md

 ```

 ### -CertificatePassword
-Specifies a password to encrypt the certificate that is used to perform ssNoVersion encrypted backups.
+Specifies a password to encrypt the certificate that is used to perform SQL Server encrypted backups.

 ```yaml
 Type: SecureString